KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 > [!IMPORTANT]
 > - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
+>   - The script below assumes you are running this on Steam Deck.
 > - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
 > - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!
 > - As of this writing, the only version with a Re:Fined release is ``KINGDOM HEARTS II FINAL MIX``.